jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

 * `.setPagedWindowButtonsTop(title, top=True)`
     Used to position the navigation buttons.
 By default, they are at the bottom.
-    Call this funtion to move them to the top.
+    Call this function to move them to the top.

 * `.setPagedWindowPage(title, pageNum)`
     Used to display the selected page.